Peter Khalil: Housing

-Economy and Energy
+Economy and energy

-Khalil conforms to classical Labor concerns for Australia, particularly that its "...wages have been stagnant under this government, there’s been underemployment and a lack of investment."
+Khalil conforms to classical Labor concerns for Australia, particularly that its "...wages have been stagnant under this government, there's been underemployment and a lack of investment".
 However, he was an early supporter of Government tax cuts after the 2019 election.
-On energy, Khalil has withdrawn support from Adani’s Carmichael coal mine because "it doesn't stack up commercially and environmentally."
-He sees gas differently, believing that as Australia moves towards a less carbon intensive future, "Gas is a good transitional source."
+On energy, Khalil has withdrawn support from Adani's Carmichael coal mine because "it doesn't stack up commercially and environmentally".
+He sees gas differently, believing that as Australia moves towards a less carbon intensive future: "Gas is a good transitional source."

 Multi-ethnic Australia

 From his Parliamentary position, Khalil advocates for a welcoming posture towards immigrants.
 When an assistant minister for multicultural affairs Jason Wood, suggested that "most migrants when they come here don't know what it means to be Australian, Khalil countered that:Our values of freedom, of equality of opportunity, of a fair go are why new migrants have made and are making a commitment to Australia as their home.
-This understanding is in fact what has driven the tremendous contributions of millions of migrants who have come to call Australia home...During the early months of the outbreak of Coronavirus, he spoke up for detainees who have cleared security checks, saying, "Releasing them will both protect the physical and mental health of these refugees and asylum seekers, and assist in the nationwide efforts to slow the spread of coronavirus."
-When an Iranian refugee under Australia's protection, Amir, was blocked from returning to Australia, Khalili's intervention, saw Border Force change its decision.
+This understanding is in fact what has driven the tremendous contributions of millions of migrants who have come to call Australia home...

+During the early months of the outbreak of COVID-19, he spoke up for detainees who have cleared security checks, saying, "Releasing them will both protect the physical and mental health of these refugees and asylum seekers, and assist in the nationwide efforts to slow the spread of coronavirus."
+When an Iranian refugee under Australia's protection was blocked from returning to Australia, Khalil's intervention saw Border Force change its decision.